 In recent years, interest in the National Park has increased, especially since Croatia has become more popular as a tourist destination.
 Plitvice Lakes National Park consists of 16 lakes connected by waterfalls.
 The Plitvice Lakes is listed on the UNESCO’s World Heritage List and is considered as one of Europe’s most beautiful natural attractions.

 And I can only agree.
-Although I was here during high season (2016, August) and it was full of tourists, it was still amazing to walk around here.
-The water has a color that I just thought was to be found on retouched images and its beauty almost feels unreal.
+Although I was here during high season and it was full of tourists, it was still amazing to walk around here.
+The water of the Plitvice Lakes has a color that I just thought was able to find on retouched images and its beauty almost feels unreal.

 Look at that color!
 Absolutely breathtaking.
 I have never in my life seen such a turquoise color on the water, and it’s even clearer in reality.

 Small gorgeous waterfalls can be found here and there along the hiking paths.

 It’s like walking into a real-life fairytale world.
 When walking around the Plitvice lakes in Croatia, you will also be able to stop at viewpoints with spectacular views.